EventStore/documentation/docs/cloud/faq.md

 The Cloud Console access audit log is in our roadmap.
 Right now, you can [access the audit logs](introduction.md#audit-log-api) using the `esc` command line tool.

-#### Does Event Store have a security policy?
+#### Does Kurrent have a security policy?

-Event Store Ltd has security policies in place.
+Kurrent, Inc. has security policies in place.

 If you have specific questions please [contact us](https://www.eventstore.com/contact).

 #### Has the system been independently audited?

-Event Store Ltd is aware of the security importance.
-We're treating it is as a high priority.
-Our Cloud offering has been independently audited, and we achieved [SOC 2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) and [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html) certification in January 2022.
+Security is top of mind for Kurrent.
+Every feature we build has security in mind.
+Our Cloud offering maintains [SOC 2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) and [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html) certifications, which require annual independent internal audits, as well as external audits as part of our certification process.

 If you have specific questions please [contact us](https://www.eventstore.com/contact).